Hull Blog Cityvisitor.co.uk blog

 Posted in News in Hull | Leave a comment

-Cyclist with video sunglasses has dangerous drivers in his sights
+Video sunglasses help cyclist keep dangerous drivers in his sights

 Cyclist Simon Mason was unable to take any action after he was knocked off his bike on the way to work because he didn’t get the cars registration number.
 He is now making sure that that doesn’t happen again by wearing high-tech video sunglasses that will catch out inconsiderate drivers.
 The industrial chemist has been posting videos of dangerous drivers online and even passing them onto the police.